2004 Mitsubishi Outlander

 One of the first things we noticed about the Outlander is that it feels very stable at high speeds.
 The Mitsubishi feels more stable than the Honda CR-V In crosswinds and at higher speeds.
 The Outlander's 103.3-inch wheelbase (the distance between front and rear tires) is longer than that of the Honda CR-V, Toyota RAV4, and Subaru Forester.

 The Outlander leans in corners, but handles well.
 Steering is on the slow side and there's a small amount of play in the steering, but it's easy to steer it smoothly, providing a nice ride for your passengers.
 This is an easy vehicle to drive.

-While the Mitsubishi Outlander may not offer some of the special features or the horsepower that come with some of its competitors, it is competitively priced and provides an attractive choice for those who want carlike handling, but also need room and versatility.
+The Outlander may not offer some of the special features that come with the big name brands, but it is competitively priced and provides an attractive choice for those who want carlike handling with roominess and versatility.